(720 ILCS 5/19-5)

 (b) "Fortified condition" means preventing or impeding entry through the

-use of steel doors, wooden planking, crossbars, alarm systems, dogs, or
+use of steel doors, wooden planking, crossbars, alarm systems, dogs, video surveillance, motion sensing devices, booby traps, or

 (c) Sentence.
 Criminal fortification of a residence or building is a